 Judy serves on the boards of the National Coalition Against Censorship and the Key West Literary Seminar.
 Additionally, she is an advisory member of the boards for both the Authors Guild and the Society of Children’s Book Writers and Illustrators.

-Two years ago Blume and her husband, George Cooper, longing for a bookstore in Key West where they live, founded the independent, non-profit Books & Books @ The Studios.
+In 2016 Blume and her husband, George Cooper, longing for a bookstore in Key West where they live, founded the independent, non-profit Books & Books @ The Studios.
 She is proud to be associated with Mitchell Kaplan the Miami bookseller.
 These days Blume can be found working several days a week at her shop.
 “After 50 years of writing, I’m enjoying meeting so many readers and introducing them to some of my favorite authors.”